sorbet/sorbet/website/docs/error-reference.md

 end
 ```

-However, in this example, module `A` does not have any behavior:
+However, in this example, module `A` is defined in two files, but the second
+definition does not define any behavior (just an empty module body), and thus
+does not produce an error:

 ```ruby
 # -- file1.rb --